-Title 6: Centers, Corridors, Station Communities and Main Streets an investment in a new high-capacity transit line or designated a regional investment in a grant or funding program administered by Metro or subject to Metro's approval.
+The Regional Framework Plan identifies Centers, Corridors, Main Streets and Station Communities throughout the region and recognizes them as the principal centers of urban life in the region.
+Title 6 calls for actions and investments by cities and counties, complemented by regional investments, to enhance this role.
+A regional investment is an investment in a new high-capacity transit line or designated a regional investment in a grant or funding program administered by Metro or subject to Metro's approval.
 [Ord.
 97-715B, Sec.
 1. Ord.
 98-721A, Sec.
 1. Ord.
 02-969B, Sec.
 7. Ord.
 10-1244B, Sec.
 5.]